Eye injuries can occur in many settings, including at home, at work or when playing sports.

 - radiation exposure – such as exposure to ultraviolet (UV) light from the sun or sun lamps

-Wearing contact lenses incorrectly can also injure your eyes, particularly if they are dirty, don’t fit properly or have been worn for too long.
+Wearing contact lenses incorrectly can also injure your eyes, particularly if they're dirty, don't fit properly or have been worn for too long.

 What to do

-Do not to touch or rub your eye, apply pressure to it or wear contact lenses until it has healed, to prevent further damage.
+Don't touch or rub your eye, apply pressure to it or wear contact lenses until it's fully healed to prevent further damage.

-See your GP or optician if you have any concerns about your injury, or if it is not better within 48 hours.
+See your GP or optician if you have any concerns about your injury or if it's not better within 24 hours.

 Flushing your eye

-If you have loose particles in your eye, or your eye has been exposed to a chemical, flush it out with an eyewash or plenty of clean water for at least 10 to 15 minutes.
+If you have loose particles in your eye or your eye has been exposed to chemicals, flush it out with an eyewash or plenty of clean water for at least 10 to 15 minutes.
 If you wear contact lenses, remember to remove them before flushing the eye.

 You can flush your eyes in the following ways:

-- If you are working outside, you can use a garden hose to rinse your eye, using a very low flow setting.
+- If you're working outside, you can use a garden hose to rinse your eye using a very low flow setting.

 All eye injuries caused by chemical exposure should be seen by an eye doctor or nurse as soon as possible after flushing.
-You should also seek immediate medical advice if there are still any foreign bodies in the eye after flushing it (see below).
+You should also seek immediate medical advice if there are still any foreign bodies in the eye after flushing it.

-Do not try to remove any objects embedded or stuck in the eye yourself as this could damage the eye further.
+Don't try to remove any objects embedded or stuck in the eye yourself, as this can damage the eye further.
 These should only be removed by an eye expert.